 If you enjoy shopping to keep up with the latest fashion trends and often spend online, Citi Rewards Card offers the best way to maximise rewards for your purchases.
-Cardholders earn 4 miles per S$1 spend on fashion retail, as well as on nearly all online shopping (excluding travel & mobile pay).
+Cardholders earn 10X rewards points or 4 miles per S$1 spend on online and shopping purchases, rides with Grab and Gojek, online food delivery as well as ordering groceries online.
 Both local and overseas spend are rewards-eligible, making Citi Rewards Card one of the most versatile shopping cards on the market.
-In fact, no competitor offers such high rates for both fashion and online purchases.
+In fact, no competitor offers such high rates for online purchases.
 Additional perks include free travel insurance and access to Citi World Privileges’ dining & lifestyle discounts.
 Overall, if you want flexible rewards for online and fashion spend, you may want to consider Citi Rewards Card.

 Citi Rewards Credit Card Features and Benefits

 What Makes Citi Rewards Credit Card Stand Out

 Citi Rewards Card is an extraordinary option for frequent fashion shoppers who also enjoy making purchases online.
 In fact, it’s the only shopper card offering high, flexible rates for both fashion and online spend.
 Cardholders earn 4 miles per S$1 on clothing, bags, shoes (& more) both locally and overseas, which makes it easy to earn wherever you are.
 Even more, this same rate applies to nearly all online transactions (excluding travel bookings and mobile wallet pay).